saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 AKS provides a detailed set of events that you can use to monitor the progress of the AKS upgrade.
 These are documented here [https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#view-the-upgrade-events Upgrade Events]

 #### Stopped Upgrade Operations
 AKS automatically stops upgrade operations consisting of a minor version change if deprecated APIs are detected an error is generated.
 After receiving the error message, you have two options to mitigate the issue.
 You can either remove usage of deprecated APIs (recommended) or bypass validation to ignore API changes.
-To Bypass validation to ignore API breaking changes, use the az aks update command, specifying enable-force-upgrade, and setting the upgrade-override-until property to define the end of the window during which validation is bypassed.
-If no value is set, it defaults the window to three days from the current time
+To bypass validation to ignore API breaking changes, use the **az aks update** command, specifying **enable-force-upgrade**, and setting the **upgrade-override-until** property to define the end of the window during which validation is bypassed.
+If no value is set, it defaults the window to three days from the current time.

 Please refer to official documentation here [https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#stop-cluster-upgrades-automatically-on-api-breaking-changes Stop Upgrades]